 - View/download Saskatchewan's Co-operative Regulations HERE.

-- Get information about support for rural communities and businesses through the Community Futures Network through WED.
+- Get information about the Regional Relief and Recovery Fund and support for rural communities and businesses through WED.

 - Here are COVID-19 related links to: BUSINESS DEVELOPMENT BANK OF CANADA, WESTERN ECONOMIC DIVERSIFICATION CANADA, FARM CREDIT CANADA, BUSINESS CREDIT AVAILABILITY PROGRAM, and EXPORT DEVELOPMENT CANADA.

-- Imagine Canada has prepared a summary of government programs and eligibilty requirements for non-profits and charities HERE.
+- Imagine Canada has prepared a summary of government programs and resources for non-profits and charities HERE.

 - The Public Heath Agency of Canada's information about the COVID-19 virus is found HERE.